Lasbleic/gdmc_java_mod/README.md

 This repo is just the Forge MDK with a different example mod.
 This template mod register, parse and execute the command "/buildsettlement x1 y1 z1 x2 y2 z2", printing a "Hello World!" plus coordinates.
+It also provides some basic functions considered useful to implement a village generator.

 ---